Shear Is Not Always Simple: Rate-Dependent Effects of Flow Type on Granular Rheology

-Simulations of 40,000 particles were run in LAMMPS \cite{Plimpton1995} with particle diameters evenly distributed in the range $0.9-1.1a$ with constant densities of $\rho = m/a^3$, where $a$ and $m$ are units of length and mass.
-Particles interact with Hookean normal forces and tangential frictional forces with a stiffness of $k$ and a sliding frictional coefficient of $\mu_S$ \cite{Silbert2001} similar to Refs. \cite{Srivastava2019,Srivastava2020a,Srivastava2020b}.
-While in contact, particles also experience damping forces proportional to the difference in normal and tangential velocities with prefactors of 0.5 and 0.25, respectively.
-A velocity-Verlet integrator was used with a timestep of $\Delta t = 0.02 \sqrt{m/k}$.
-Calculated stress tensors included contributions from both the kinetic and virial terms \cite{Allen1989}.
+Simulations of 40000 particles were run in LAMMPS \cite{Plimpton1995,Thompson2021} with diameters evenly distributed between $0.9$ and $1.1a$ and constant densities of $\rho = m/a^3$, where $a$ and $m$ are units of length and mass.
+Similar to Refs. \cite{Srivastava2019,Srivastava2020a,Srivastava2020b}, interactions included Hookean normal forces with a stiffness $k$, equally stiff tangential frictional forces with a sliding friction coefficient $\mu_S$ \cite{Silbert2001}, and damping forces proportional to the difference in normal and tangential velocities with prefactors of 0.5 and 0.25, respectively, corresponding to a coefficient of restitution between $0.62$ and $0.75$, depending on particle radii \cite{Silbert2001}.
+A velocity-Verlet integrator was used with a time step of $\Delta t = 0.02 \sqrt{m/k}$. $T_{ij}$ included both kinetic and virial contributions \cite{Allen1989}.

-Systems were initialized below jamming for all friction coefficients at a volume fraction of $\phi \approx 0.52$ \cite{Silbert2010}.
-Flow was then induced by deforming the simulation box to maintain a fixed deviatoric strain rate tensor $\dot{\epsilon}_{ij}$ while affinely remapping particle positions.
-The principal components are given by
+Systems were initialized below jamming for all $\mu_S$ at a volume fraction of $\approx 0.52$ \cite{Silbert2010}.
+The simulation cell was then deformed to maintain a fixed $\dot{\epsilon}_{ij}$ while affinely remapping particle positions.
+The principal components of $\dot{\epsilon}_{ij}$ are